 A heavy haze can cause dangerous health problems and people with a history of asthma and other respiratory disorders are particularly vulnerable.
 This is why you need to take proper steps whenever you detect a symptom.
-If you are having breathing trouble, severe skin rashes, or even if you are coughing incessantly, don’t shy away from calling for medical help.
-Call in a doctor if the symptoms are moderate.
+If you are having breathing trouble or severe skin rashes, or even if you are coughing incessantly, don’t shy away from calling for medical help.
+Call a doctor if the symptoms are moderate.
 However, if the symptoms are severe call an ambulance and get yourself hospitalized.

 Do Your Part In Reducing The Pollution Levels:

 An atmospheric condition during a haze causes the air to trap airborne particles.
 This means when a haze threat is imminent you should do all you can to reduce the pollution levels.
 Seemingly little things such as smoking, barbecuing outside, driving polluting cars, and burning leaves add up and give strength to the haze problem.
 The best way forward is to keep yourself and your neighbors aware of the problem and encourage a positive change in the locality.
-Encourage the local people to do their part in reducing the pollution levels.
+Encourage the local people to do their part in reducing pollution levels.